Getting Started with ST SensorTile

 With setup complete, you can program your board:

-- While Embedded View is active, click thebutton from the view’s toolbar.
+- While the Embedded tab is active, click the button from the tab’s toolbar.
 This displays the Program Firmware window.

 - Under Device Port, select the communication port the device is connected to.

 - Click Program to start programming.
 When complete, you’ll receive a notification stating the device is programmed with the project’s embedded firmware.